hrachid12/XiangQi/README.md

 ## Roadmap

 There are some known bugs with a few game ending situations.
+There are also some planned changes with how the game will handle invalid user input coming.

 Once those are fixed, the game may be updated using PyGame.